dockstore/compose_setup/DEV-README.md

 2. Dropwizard Metrics => Metricbeats => elasticsearch
 3. Postgres Metrics => Metricbeats => elasticsearch

-## Additional Security Setup

-### HTTPS Renewal
-`/home/ubuntu/certbot-auto renew &> /home/ubuntu/logs/certbot-auto.log`

-### Password Generation
-Use `htpasswd -c ./nginx/kibana.htpasswd user1` to set up a password for nginx.
-If the password doesn't work, try using a different type of encryption.

 ## Ports
-- Port 9200 must be opened for metricbeats to send data to elasticsearch directly
 - Port 5055 must be opened for the production webservice to send data to logstash
 - Port 5066 must be opened for the staging webservice to send data to logstash
 - Port 5601 must be opened for developers to view the kibana dashboard